MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/altertraits.md

 }
 ```

-### I can use a AlterTraits operation on an type attribute
+### I can use an AlterTraits operation on an type attribute

 We can use the AlterTraits operation to insert an attribute in an entity.
 Let us first have a look at the entity definition below.